vivid-planet/comet/docs/docs/migration/migration-from-v7-to-v8.md

 > npx @comet/upgrade v8/mui-x-upgrade.ts
 > ```

 A lots of props have been renamed from Mui, for detail look, see [Mui - Migration from v5 to v6](https://mui.com/x/migration/migration-data-grid-v5).
-There is also a codmod from mui which handles most of the changes.
+There is also a codemod from mui which handles most of the changes.

 > **_Mui v5 to v6 Codemod:_**
 >